-- i) Personal data must only be processed for the purpose originally disclosed to the used (Article 6 revFADP), - ii) Only data that is necessary for the specified purpose may be collected (Article 6 (2) and (4) revFADP). - iii) The user must be informed about the data being collected, its purpose, and the length of time for which it will be stored (Article 19). - iv) Data transfers outside of Switzerland are only permitted if the receiving country ensures an equivalent level of protection or with appropriate safeguards (Article 16-17). - v) Individuals have the right to access, correct, delete or object to the processing of their personal data (Article 25-29).
+- Personal data must only be processed for the purpose originally disclosed to the used (Article 6 revFADP), - ii) Only data that is necessary for the specified purpose may be collected (Article 6 (2) and (4) revFADP). - iii) The user must be informed about the data being collected, its purpose, and the length of time for which it will be stored (Article 19). - iv) Data transfers outside of Switzerland are only permitted if the receiving country ensures an equivalent level of protection or with appropriate safeguards (Article 16-17). - v) Individuals have the right to access, correct, delete or object to the processing of their personal data (Article 25-29).

 While the revised FADP does not prescribe specific technical tools, it requires companies to implement appropriate technical and organizational measures to protect personal data from loss, unauthorized access, or misuse (Article 8 and 22 revFADP).
-Recommended practices, as outlined by the Federal Data Protection and advertising to HCPs Information Commissioner (FDPIC), include providing a must be access clearly visible privacy policy on the website, and using restricted.
-However, secure authentication (e.g. SuisseID) and encrypted disease awareness connections (HTTPS).
-Where possible, data should be campaigns are permitted although they must remain pseudonymized or anonymized, and companies must non-promotional, avoid naming products, and focus ensure audit trails and access controls are in place.
-If a strictly on educational content.
-If a campaign appears breach poses a high risk to data subjects' rights, it must to steer patients toward a specific therapy, it risks being be reported to the FDPIC without delay (Article 24). classified as unauthorized advertising.
+Recommended practices, as outlined by the Federal Data Protection and Information Commissioner (FDPIC), include providing a clearly visible privacy policy on the website, and using secure authentication (e.g. SuisseID) and encrypted connections (HTTPS).
+Where possible, data should be pseudonymized or anonymized, and companies must ensure audit trails and access controls are in place.
+If a breach poses a high risk to data subjects' rights, it must be reported to the FDPIC without delay (Article 24).